Powerlated/OptimeGBA/README.md

 ## Screenshots

-As graphics are under construction, screenshots below likely contain errors.

 ![Pokémon Emerald](/img/emerald.png)
 ![Pokémon Mystery Dungeon: Red Rescue Team](/img/pmd.png)
 ![Kirby: Nightmare in Dreamland](/img/kirby_nightmare_in_dreamland.png)

 ## Running

 For building and using Optime GBA, .NET 5 is recommended.
+You also need a CPU with AVX2 support because I completely overdid the renderer.

 A compatible Game Boy Advance BIOS image is required to run the emulator.
 Place the BIOS in the emulator working directory (the root of the repository when using `dotnet run`) named as `gba_bios.bin`.